mikebyang/Address-Counter/README.md

 # Address-Counter
-C program for counting the number of unique addresses
+Simple C program for counting the number of unique addresses
 <br/>Created for Rutgers CS 211